21 Behind-the-Scenes Secrets of Mall Santas

 In public, Santas speak in code to one another as a show of camaraderie.
 “I’ll go up and ask him if he’s being good this year,” says Holland.
 “That’s a giveaway.”
 Or, if a Santa lookalike answers to “Brother In Red,” you know you’re talking to a St. Nick.

-11. ROUND BELLY NOT REQUIRED
+11. A ROUND BELLY IS NOT REQUIRED.

 “You don’t necessarily have to have the belly full of jelly,” Rosenquist says.
 “We don’t measure our Santas by their waist, we measure them by their hearts.”
 Noerr’s training program actually includes a session on how to eat properly and avoid the health risks that come with being Santa-sized, like diabetes and heart disease.
 If Santa needs a bigger belly to be convincing, he can be “enhanced” with padding.